regevbr/node-red-contrib-ui-time-scheduler-v2/README.md

 You can find example flows and schedules within the examples folder.
 Easily import flows via the Node-RED flow editor:

-☰ -> Import -> Examples -> node-red-contrib-ui-time-scheduler
+☰ -> Import -> Examples -> node-red-contrib-ui-time-scheduler-v2

 ## History